ZUBR-by/civic-monitoring-of-public-health/site/content/post/hospital-availability-2023-en/index.md

 During the 154th session of the WHO Executive Board, the representative from the Republic of Belarus made a statement, which among other things, highlighted that the country has a high provision of hospital beds, totaling 103.7 per 10,000 inhabitants, ensuring high accessibility of hospital care [1].

-The Medical Solidarity Fund review gathered information from open sources on the number of hospital beds in the Republic of Belarus for the period from 2019 to 2023.
+The Medical Solidarity Foundation review gathered information from open sources on the number of hospital beds in the Republic of Belarus for the period from 2019 to 2023.

 Study Objectives.
 - The primary objective is to assess the number of hospital beds in the Republic of Belarus at the end of 2023.